A Manitoban's Guide to Sunset Country

 Red Lake Norseman Park

 Sioux Narrows: Located on the east side of Lake of the Woods, Sioux Narrows is a popular travel destination for tourists from just about anywhere.
-Very accessible to people from Manitoba, there are many resorts, lodges and camping choices available in the area.
+Very accessible to people from Manitoba, many resorts, lodges and camping choices are available in the area.
 Some of the best gift shops in Sunset Country are in Sioux Narrows.
 More info: Sioux Narrows-Nestor Falls Tourism

 Additional Travel Information